-Q.: Do I need a local Authorized Representative (AR) to complete the registration?A.: Historically, regulations allowed a comfortable Registration management - the foreign manufacturer was remaining the Holder of the Registration Certificate.
-This meant:
+Q.: Do I need a local Authorized Representative (AR) to complete the registration?A.: Historically, regulations allowed a comfortable Registration management - the foreign manufacturer could not state an Authorised Representative in the Registration Certificate.

 - an Uzbekistani AR was not formally required to complete the registration,